canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

          runcmd:
            - oke bootstrap

-      Then, create a placement configuration file to specify where in Oracle Cloud the Managed node pool should be created and save the file as ``placement-config.json``.
+      Then, create a placement configuration file to specify where in Oracle Cloud the managed node pool should be created and save the file as ``placement-config.json``.

       .. code:: json